Service + Area

 How does Tri-Peak plan metal roofing work in Granby?

-Metal Roofing in Granby is planned as part of a Neosho-centered ring-1 dispatch model.
+Metal Roofing in Granby is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Granby change scheduling compared with other Southwest Missouri markets?